Serengeti National Park - Tanzania Wildlife Adventures

-This Park is one of the main highlights for most of Safaris to Tanzania.
-It receives plenty of travelers from different parts of the World per year.
-It covers a total area of 14763 square kilometers, its lush habitats provide home to over three millions of mammals.
-Of the three millions mammals, two millions migrate annually in large herds north to cross the Mara River.
-Serengeti National Park’s rich biodiversity consist of 0.3 m Thompson’s gazelle, 1.3 m wildebeest and 0.2 Zebras in addition to other Wildlife species including the African Big fives.
+This Park is one of the main highlights for most Safaris to Tanzania.
+It receives plenty of travellers from different parts of the World per year.
+It covers a total area of 14763 square kilometres, its lush habitats provide a home to over three million mammals.
+Of the three million mammals, two million migrate annually in large herds north to cross the Mara River.
+Serengeti National Park’s rich biodiversity consists of 0.3 m Thompson’s gazelle, 1.3 m wildebeest and 0.2 Zebras in addition to other Wildlife species including the African Big fives.

-With this nature of habitat it is not hard to understand why around 3,000 Lions and 500 Cheetah inhabit this enormous locale.
+With this nature of the habitat, it is not hard to understand why around 3,000 Lions and 500 Cheetah inhabit this enormous locale.
 The 14,763 square km of endless rolling plains reach up to the Kenyan border and extends almost to Lake Victoria.

 For any Wildlife Safari to East Africa, Serengeti National Park in Tanzania can’t miss; this park is really endowed with plenty of species you can sight while on game drive.
 Some of these common animals are listed below; Antelopes like Patterson’s eland, Klipspringer, Dik dik, impala, Zebra, gazelles, water, bush and reed buck, topi, kongoni, cotton’s oribi, grey bush duiker, roan antelope buffalo, and wildebeest.
 Plus: lion, leopard, cheetah, hyena, bat eared fox, hunting dog and jackal.
 Smaller mammals include: spring hare, porcupine, warthog, hyraxes, baboon, vervet monkey, colobus monkey, Patas monkey, and mongooses.